Sam-Mucyo/music262/docs/notebook/v1notebook.md

     *   **Default Leader Issue:** The client initiating the connection (`join`) seemed to become a default leader, preventing other clients from taking control.
     Problems in either the command broadcasting, the receiving/scheduling logic, or the interaction with the `AudioPlayer`.
 *   **Refining Synchronization Logic (Apr 28):** Editing the synchronization logic within the `peer_network` component.
 This involved defining how clients should adjust their internal clocks or schedule actions based on received commands and estimated latencies, including considering the maximum latency among all peers when broadcasting commands to ensure even the slowest peer could potentially sync up.

-The next part will delve deeper into the specific refinements made to the synchronization logic.

 # Part 6: Synchronization Refinement